jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In line with that goal, our new philosophy must target today's most significant political enemy; antagonism.
 Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

 Antagonism is created when the "eight different bosses" of the Industrial Age choose to guard the gates of old technology.
 These antagonists reject the opportunity to build the Internet Age.
-Instead, they fight to keep Industrial Age products, like TPS reports and broadcast TV, alive.
+Instead, they fight to suppress new technology, to keep Industrial Age products, like TPS reports and broadcast TV, as society's levers of power.

-<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Two comedians talking about making money on Main Street.
 Since they can now make internet podcasts, they are both liberated from Industrial Age television broadcasters.
 Even ones with black belts.
-Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._ [Reader Mode.](https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier)
+Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg).
+[Reader Mode.](https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier)_

 The changing of the guard, from the Industrial Age to the Internet Age, is basically what this book is about.
 To liberate more people from the gatekeepers, we need a new philosophy that eliminates antagonism.